Martin-Zorn/bsec_bme68x-influx/README.md

-# bsec_bme68x-rpi4
+# bsec_bme68x-influx

 Fork of [bsec_bme680-homie](https://github.com/alaub81/bsec_bme680-homie).
-Works with Raspberry Pi 4 and BSEC version 2.6.1.0.
+Tested with a Raspberry Pi 4 and BSEC version 2.6.1.0.

 Here you can find a complete small application, which uses the [Bosch Sensortec Environmental Cluster](https://www.bosch-sensortec.com/software-tools/software/bme680-software-bsec/) (BSEC) to read out the data from the BME68x Sensor and writes it to an InfluxDB.